Opticians Act 1989 (Amendment) Bill [HL]

 Description

-- They must have two single vision lenses with adjustable spherical power.
+- They must have two single-vision lenses with adjustable spherical power.

-- The adjustable range is limited to +4.24 to -6.24 dioptres.
+- The lenses' adjustable range is limited to a maximum of +4.24 dioptres and a minimum of -6.24 dioptres.

 - Each lens must be adjustable by at least two dioptres.